Our books are also available for purchase as e-books, both in ePub format (used by most e-book readers) and mobi (Amazon Kindle) format.

 - Hand-held e-book readers such as the Kindle, Sony, Kobo and Nook.
 Please note that many of these readers have a black-and-white display so information is lost from many of the diagrams and images.
 Also, not all of these readers are compatible with the format used for the figures and equations.
 Follow the manufacturer’s directions to load the book into your reader and make sure it is registered using your Adobe ID.

 - Other e-book reader programs for your desktop computer such as the Kindle reader app.
-A list of desktop readers known to be compatible can be found above.
+A list of desktop readers that should be compatible can be found above.
 Find the e-book file on your computer’s hard disk.
-It will have a name like “The Physics and Technology of Diagnostic Ultrasound A Practition.epub” and it will probably be located in a folder named “My Books” or “Digital Editions” or something similar in your documents folder.
+It will have a name like “The Physics and Technology of Diagnostic Ultrasound A Practition.epub”.
 Open this file with the e-book reader software and you can start reading.

-- E-book reader applications on portable devices like the iPad, tablet computers and smartphones.
+- E-book reader applications on portable devices like the iPad, tablets and smartphones.
 Only a few of the available apps are compatible with Adobe DRM.
 It is therefore recommended that for iOS devices (iPad, iPhone) you use Bluefire, a very popular free app.
-For Android tablets and smart phones Bluefire is recommended.
-Alternatively, you may like to try another free Android app, the Mantano Reader.
-Again, follow the manufacturer’s instructions to transfer the e-book from your computer to the portable device.
-(For the iPad, for example, this can be done using iTunes.)
+For Android tablets and smart phones, Bluefire is also recommended.
+Alternatively, you may like to try another Android app, the Aldiko Reader.
+Again, follow the vendor's instructions to transfer the e-book to the device.

-Unfortunately e-book purchases via the the iBooks store are not available in all countries at present.
-If you own an iPad but do not have access to the book on the iBooks store you should consider buying the e-book from this site.
+Unfortunately, e-book purchases via the Apple bookstore may not be available in all countries.
+If you own an iPad but do not have access to the book on the Apple bookstore you should consider buying the e-book here from this site.
 Alternatively you could buy the Kindle version and read it on the iPad using the Kindle app for iPad.